The Bitcoin Commons

 9. Implementation Status

-Seven Repositories
+Six Repositories

 All repositories are public and active at https://github.com/BTCDecoded:

-4. Reference Node: Complete Bitcoin implementation
+4. BLVM Node (blvm-node): Complete Bitcoin implementation

-6. Governance: Configuration repository for governance rules
+6. Governance (governance + blvm-commons): Configuration repository for governance rules and the GitHub App that enforces them

 Current State